 Don’t forget to ask about contingencies that you’ll want included in a contract.
 This can include how long you have to secure financing, the amount of earnest money you’ll need and the right to have a home inspection.

-Though not required by the VA, getting a home inspection is a good idea.
+Depending on location, you might or might not be required to get a home inspection, but in general, you shouldn’t skip this step.
 You’ll be able to get to know your property better and back out if you can’t get the seller to agree to make certain repairs before closing.

 6. Go through a VA home appraisal